Ryan-Amaral/PyTPG/README.md

 action = agent.act(state) # call every timestep
 ```

-TPG works with final score only (for now), so track the score of whatever environment is being used and, reward it to the agent after the episode.
+TPG works with final score only (for now), so track the score of whatever environment is being used, and reward it to the agent after the episode.

 ```python
 agent.reward(score)